Skip to main content

 Endogenous Axis Function Suppressive; reduces natural production of GHRH and GH.
 Restorative; stimulates and maintains the function of the natural axis.

-The divergence in effects on is particularly noteworthy.
+The divergence in effects on insulin sensitivity is particularly noteworthy.
 GH has a complex, biphasic effect on glucose metabolism.
 Acutely, it can induce a state of insulin resistance by antagonizing insulin’s action at the cellular level.
 Chronically, the improved body composition (less fat, more muscle) from GH optimization can lead to better overall insulin sensitivity.

 The constant, high levels from rhGH may favor the acute, insulin-antagonizing effect, whereas the pulsatile nature of peptide-induced release may allow the body to better adapt, mitigating the risk of clinically significant hyperglycemia.
 This academic distinction is paramount for long-term health and risk management in a wellness protocol.